snowplow-archive/snowplow.github.com/_posts/2014-09-xx-snowplow-android-tracker-0.1.0-released.md

 Check out the [Android Tracker documentation] [tracker-doc] on the wiki for the tracker's full API.

-<h2><a name="subject">4.
-Mobile & location context</a></h2>
+<h2><a name="mobile-context">4.
+Mobile context</a></h2>

-If you create a `Subject` instance, it tries to retrieve as much contextual information as it can.
-This can be the operating system version, device model & manufacturer.
-By using the Subject constructor that let's you pass an Android [`Context`] [android-context] to it, the `Subject` class can retrieve more relevant information from the user's device, such as screen resolution, carrier information but more importantly, the [Advertising ID] [advertise-id].
+If you create a `Subject` instance, it will attach as much contextual information as it can, including by default the operating system version, device model and manufacturer.

+If you construct the `Subject` with an Android [`Context`] [android-context], the Tracker will attach additional context about the user's device, such as screen resolution, carrier information and most importantly, the [Advertising ID] [advertise-id].

 Here an example of how this would look:

 {% highlight java %}
-// We grab basic information that we're able to Subject subject1 = new Subject();
+// We attach basic context
+Subject subject1 = new Subject();

-// We're able to grab more useful information
+// We attach additional context
 Subject subject2 = new Subject(context);
 {% endhighlight %}

-Another function the Subject class has, is to grab location-based contextual information as part of the [geolocation context][location-context].
+The mobile-specific context is added to each event's context array structured using the [mobile context schema] [mobile-context].

+If you're using Redshift, you would need to install the mobile_context table using [this script][mobile-script].

+<h2><a name="geolocation-context">5.
+Geolocation context</a></h2>

+The `Subject` class also lets you attach location-based contextual information to your events.
 To grab the location information you need to add the following permissons to your `AndroidManifest.xml`:

 {% highlight html %}
 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 {% endhighlight %}

-This too, requires you to pass an Android [`Context`] [android-context] to the Subject class.
-The location information will then be added as part of the context array, similar to how it's done with the mobile context.
+Geolocation context requires you to pass an Android [`Context`] [android-context] to the Subject class.
+The location information will then be added as part of the context array, structured using the [geolocation context schema] [geolocation-context].

+If you're using Redshift, you would need to install the geolocation_context table using [this script][geolocation-script].

-<h2><a name="under-the-hood">5.
+<h2><a name="under-the-hood">6.
 Under the hood</a></h2>

 The Android Tracker uses an SQLite database to store events, saving them until they have been successfully sent to a collector (i.e. a 200 HTTP response is received back from the request sent).
 This is the main reason we requre an Android [Context] [android-context] to be passed to the Emitter.

 All requests made, either GET or POST, are sent using an [`AsyncTask`] [async] class.
 This lets us send events using a background thread.
-We've also removed the option to send requests synchronously, similar to how the Java Tracker can do so, to avoid blocking calls on the main UI thread.
+Note that we have removed the option to send requests synchronously, which the Java Tracker can do, to avoid blocking calls on the main UI thread.

-<h2><a name="help">6.
+<h2><a name="help">7.
 Getting help</a></h2>

 This is only our first release of the Android Tracker and we look forward to further releases based on your real-world usage of the tracker.